jude7733/Snake-game/README.md

 This is a simple classic Snake-game

-install pygame using pip
+install pygame, pygame-menu using pip

-main menu is pending
+main menu highscore and difficulty options are pending